 The impact of a difficult staff transition cannot be overlooked.
-The initial sense of relief from releasing a difficult staff member is often overshadowed by the grief that accompanies making a tough decision.
-The pain of seeing people hurt is part of the burden of being a leader.
-Take time to recover through prayer, reflection, and time with God.
+The initial sense of relief from releasing a difficult staff member often is overshadowed by the grief that accompanies making a tough decision.
+The pain of seeing people hurt is part of a leader’s burden.
+Take time to recover through prayer, reflection and time with God.

 In replanting and revitalizing a church, you’ll have to make difficult calls on staff members.
 Do not be afraid; rather, be wise, gracious and prepared.

 Published April 8, 2022